CS234319/safot/Material/Tutorials/sml/introduction.md

 ---
 ## Language Spirit
-. . .
-ML is a general purpose programming language.
+Robin Milner: "ML is a general purpose programming language.
 It is derived in different aspects from ISWIM, POP2 and GEDANKEN, and contains perhaps two new features.
-First, it has an escape and escape trapping mechanism, well-adapted to programming strategies which may be (in fact usually are) inapplicable to certain goals.
-Second, it has a polymorphic type discipline which combines the flexibility of programming in a typeless language with the security of compile-time type checking (as in other languages, you may also define your own types, which may be abstract and/or recursive); this is what ensures that a well-typed program cannot perform faulty proofs.
+First, it has **an escape and escape trapping mechanism**, well-adapted to programming strategies which may be (in fact usually are) inapplicable to certain goals.
+Second, it has a **polymorphic type discipline** which combines the flexibility of programming in a typeless language with the security of compile-time type checking (as in other languages, you may also define your own types, which may be abstract and/or recursive); this is what ensures that a well-typed program cannot perform faulty proofs."

-This original ML was an embedded language within the interactive theorem proving system LCF, serving as a logically-secure scripting language.
-Its type system enforced the logical validity of
+Two main features emphasized
+- Exception mechanism for disciplined management of errors
+- Type system
+  - Flexibility of typeless
+  - Safety of typed§

 ---